 Upgrading a certification signature from SHA1 to SHA256

 A certification signature is a way to store the assertion that a binding between a User ID (like an email address) and a public key is authentic.
-The certification signature is added to the certificate, containing the binding.
-There are basically two types of certifications: self-signed ones, which signify that the certification aligns with the intends of the keyholder, and certifications made by others, signifying their confidence in the authenticity of the binding.
+The certification signature is added to the certificate containing the binding.
+There are two types of certifications: self-signed ones, which signify that the certification aligns with the intents of the keyholder, and certifications made by others, signifying their confidence in the authenticity of the binding.

-The certification signature is created by hashing the public key and the User ID, and subsequently signing the resulting hash value.
-Ideally the hash value for the combination of public key and User ID should be unique.
-Hash values however are of limited size, which implies an information loss – there exist other input values, which produce the same hash value.
-The consequence of these collisions is that a certification signature asserts authenticity of an unlimited amount of public key - User ID pairs.
-Obviously this is not intended.
+The certification signature is created by hashing the public key and the User ID, and then signing the resulting hash value.
+Ideally, the hash value for the combination of public key and User ID should be unique.
+Hash values, however, are of limited size, which implies information loss, and also that other input values could produce the same hash value.
+The consequence of these potential collisions is that a certification signature asserts the authenticity of an unlimited number of public key – User ID pairs.
+Obviously, this is not desired behavior.

-One design criteria for a hash function used for the creation of certification signatures is that these collisions are next to impossible to construct, making the abuse of a collision infeasible in practice.
+One design criterion for a hash function used for the creation of certification signatures is that these collisions must be next to impossible to construct, making the abuse of such collisions infeasible in practice.

-SHA1 is one of such hash functions.
-Over the time careful research concluded that SHA1 was less robust against collision construction than initially thought.
-Combined with the expanding availability of computing power, SHA1 became vulnerable, meaning the construction of a fitting public key – User ID pair for a hash value became a realistic scenario.
-The remedy is to add a new signature (over the same content), using a hash calculated by a stronger hash function: SHA256.
-The old signature will not be removed, its intention however is now confirmed in a way which is robust against collisions.
+SHA1 is one such hash function.
+Over time, careful research has concluded that SHA1 is less robust against collision construction than initially thought.
+When combined with the inexorable expansion and availability of computing power, SHA1 became vulnerable, meaning the construction of a matching public key – User ID pair for a hash value became a realistic scenario.
+The remedy is to add a new signature (over the same content), using a hash calculated using a stronger hash function: SHA256.
+The old signature will not be removed, but its intention will now be confirmed in a way which is resistant to collisions.

 Lint certificates of Sequoia's certificate store